jwmiller5/Compliance/compliance/regulatory/gdpr-dsr-windows.md

 If you run into issues while exporting or deleting Windows diagnostic data from the Azure portal, go to the Azure portal **Help + Support** blade and submit a new ticket under **Subscription Management > Privacy and compliance requests for Subscriptions > Privacy Blade and GDPR Requests**.

 >[!NOTE]
->It might take up to 5 days to complete Windows diagnostic data export requests.
-Please wait 7 days before opening a support ticket.
+>It can take up to 5 days to complete a Windows diagnostic data export request.
+If you experience issues, please allow at least 7 days before opening a support ticket.